Reviews You Can Rely On

 Credit: Jessica Haist

-Filtration systems will also remove fine particulates, but not dissolved substances like salt from the water.
+Filtration systems will also remove fine particulates but not dissolved substances like salt from the water.
 It's important to note that saltwater cannot be filtered to make freshwater.

-Types of Water Filter and Purifiers
+Types of Water Filters and Purifiers

 There are several systems out there for filtering or purifying water.
 All the types fall into one of the six categories listed below.
-Below we outline the pros and cons of each system, and what each is ideal for.
-Categories include; pump filters, gravity filters, on-the-go systems, bottle filters, chemical treatment, and UV light.
+Below, we outline the pros and cons of each system and what each is ideal for.
+Categories include pump filters, gravity filters, on-the-go systems, bottle filters, chemical treatment, and UV light.

 Pump Filters